pverscha/phd_thesis/10-chapter_1_introduction.md

 ##### Protein digestion
 Since a protein is typically a molecule that is too big to be analysed by a mass spectrometer, it first needs to be cut into smaller fragments or **peptides**.
 The process of cutting a protein into peptides is called **protein digestion** and is performed using a specific enzyme: trypsin.
-Other proteases (i.e. enzymes that can be used to digest proteins) exist, but trypsin is by far the most popular one since it digests and *cuts* the protein at a fixed position: everytime the amino acids lysine (K) or arginine (R) are encountered, the protein will be cleaved by trypsin (except when lysine or arginine are directly followed by proline (P)).
+Other proteases (i.e. enzymes that can be used to digest proteins) exist, but trypsin is by far the most popular one since it digests and usually *cuts* the protein at a fixed position: whenever the amino acids lysine (K) or arginine (R) are encountered, the protein will most-probably be cleaved by trypsin (except when lysine or arginine are directly followed by proline (P) or because trypsin missed a cleavage site, which does happen sometimes).
 All peptides that are the result of a tryptic digest of proteins are called **tryptic peptides**.
 See \autoref{fig:trypsin_digestion} for an example of a tryptic digestion of 2 proteins.